 Steps To Install A Doorbell

-Locate the Main Electrical Box.
+Step#1 Locate the Main Electrical Box

 Locate the main electrical box and turn off the breaker for the Doorbell.
 Remove the screws that hold your Doorbell to your house using a flat-head screwdriver.

-Check that the power is turned off.
+Step#2 Check that the power is turned off.

 Turn the power off before removing the doorbell unit from the house.
 Place the probes of a voltage meter against each terminal screw on the back of the unit.

-Remove the Wires
+Step#3 Remove the Wires

 To remove the wires, unscrew each terminal screw.
 Because the wires are interchangeable, you do not worry about which wire goes to which terminal.

-Change out the Doorbell Button
+Step#4 Change out the Doorbell Button

 Now loosen the terminal screws on the back of the new doorbell unit.
 Bend and wrap each wire around a terminal screw with needle-nose screwdrivers.
 Screw the screws in place.
 Place the doorbell flat against your house and hold it there.
 Use the screws to secure the unit.
 To learn more about the Fluke vs Klein multimeters, click here.

-Locate the Chime Box and flip the Breaker
+Step#5 Locate the Chime Box and flip the Breaker

 Locate the Chime Box, flip the Breaker main electrical box, and turn the breaker for the Doorbell to the off position.
 Remove the chime unit’s cover, which is secured with screws.

-Disconnect and Test
+Step#6 Disconnect and Test

 Place a voltage meter probe against the terminal screws to ensure the power has been turned on.
 Before disconnecting, tape each wire and note which wire connects to which terminal.

-Loosen and detach
+Step#7 Loosen and detach

 Disconnect the wires from the terminals by loosening the screws.
 Remove the screws that hold the chime base to the wall.
 Pull the unit away from the wall slowly.

-Get the New Chime Box Ready for Installation
+Step#8 Get the New Chime Box Ready for Installation

 Remove the new chime box unit’s cover.
 Pull the wires through the chime base’s hole.
 Hold the unit to the wall to see if the new unit’s holes line up with the old chime wall holes.
 Now Set aside the chime unit and drill small pilot holes in the wall at each reference point.

-Complete the Doorbell Chime Box Repair
+Step#9 Complete the Doorbell Chime Box Repair

 Using the provided screws, attach the chime box to the wall.
 Unscrew each terminal screw.
 Using needle-nose pliers, bend and wrap the corresponding wire around each terminal.
 Fix the chime box cover to the bottom and turn on the main electrical box’s breaker.
+Now I hope your confusion is clear because I provided your answer on can doorbell wires shock you and how to install.

 Conclusion